 Discussion

-More narrative beginning
+This study was successful in tracking CRB to cryptic breeding sites at two locations on the island of Guam.
+The two areas where CRB were tracked differed both in topography and vegetation and the effective location of tagged beetles in these different environments shows promise for the applicability of this technique in the varied habitats were CRB infestations may occur.

-The use of radio telemetry to monitor flying species is generally constricted by the excess weight of radio transmitters.
-Monitoring through radio telemetry must juggle the need for devices that are long-lived, long-ranged, and light-weight (Robinson et al. 2009, Cochran et al. 2004, Thorup et al. 2007).
-This limitation is especially true when monitoring flying insects since a small increase in weight can severely hinder flight behavior.
+The use of radio telemetry to monitor flying species is generally constrained by the weight of radio transmitters.
+Monitoring through radio telemetry must balance the need for devices that are long-lived, long-ranged, and light-weight (Robinson et al. 2009, Cochran et al. 2004, Thorup et al. 2007).
+This limitation is especially true when monitoring flying insects since a small increase in weight may severely hinder flight behavior.
 In recent years, though, the gradual miniaturization of transmitters has circumvented this obstacle allowing for more precise monitoring of flying insects (Sato Maharbiz 2010).
 One of the factors determining the feasibility of this study was whether or not adult CRB could fly undisturbedly with the attached radio transmitters.
-Adult CRB are excellent fliers and can exert force much larger than their body weight when fighting and boring, so it was reasonable to expect that the miniature radio transmitters would have little to no effect on CRB flight capability.
+Adult CRB are excellent fliers and can exert force much larger than their body weight when fighting and boring, so it was reasonable to expect that the miniature radio transmitters would have little or no effect on CRB flight capability.

 As expected, the flight capability of CRB was seemingly unaffected by the extra weight of radio transmitters.
 Each radio transmitter amounted to between 5.04% and 9.72% of the CRB weight at the time of release, and there was no correlation between the increased percentage weight and the single flight distance of CRB (R2=0.0484) indicating that CRB could fly carry the extra burden of the radio transmitters.
-It is also important to note that the 14 CRB that flew out of range did present not statistically significant differences in the radio transmitter percentage weights compared to the CRB that stayed in range (two-tailed p-value=0.4).
-These observations are consistent with other studies monitoring members of the Dynastinae family which have recorded no effect of radio transmitters on the Giant Rhinoceros Beetle’s flight (McCollough 2006).
+It is also important to note that the 14 CRB that flew out of range did present not statistically significant differences in the radio transmitter percentage weights compared to the CRB that stayed in range.
+These observations are consistent with other studies monitoring members of the Dynastinae family which found that transmitters did not noticeably effect giant rhinoceros beetle, sp. name, flight (McCollough 2006).
 Without the miniaturization of radio transmitters, monitoring of CRB through radio telemetry would remain unfeasible, and although smaller radio transmitters come with shorter battery lives, the duration of commercially available radio transmitters (10-14 days) is appropriate for this type of CRB monitoring.
 However, the battery life of the transmitters must guide monitoring protocol timelines.
 CRB should be pinpointed to a final location within 2-3 days after initial release to prevent the loss of CRB due to transmitter failure.
 Therefore, CRB monitoring and eradication efforts using radio telemetry would be more effective when conducted in short, regular intervals rather than longer-lasting, continuous efforts.
 Monitoring and eradication periods would be intense and of a relatively short duration.